deepakQE/CodSoft/Task 03 Rock-Paper-Scissors Game/README.md

 # Rock-Paper-Scissors
-* It generates random password.
+* It generates random choice
-* It used Symbol , Number , Alphabets.
+* The game is played by the User and Computer.
-* It give the password upto 30 character.
+* The game is basic of Rock-Paper-Scissors.
-* It have limited length for Password Generate
+* It asked for play more game and exit the game.

 ## Condition Used
 ### Input function